Guruprasanna-S/guruprasanna-s/README.md

 - **Vehicle Detection: A Comparative Study of YOLO Models in Vehicle Detection**
   - *Presented at the International Conference (ICDIER) 2023.*
+- **PS-GRNN: A Protocol-State-Gated Recurrent Neural Network for Interpretable Intrusion Detection**
+  - *Presented at the 9th International Conference on Innovative Computing and Communication (ICICC-2026).*